lynnemunini/dummy-Infrastructure/README.md

 ![Infrastructure SVG](dummy.svg)

-# NOTE: This is a dummy infrastructure.
+# NOTE This is a dummy infrastructure.